 Brexit and the future of electronic invoicing

-Assuming the UK doesn’t crash out of the EU without a deal, public sector entities in the UK will be compelled to receive EU compliant electronic invoices by April 2020.
-Scotland has already transposed this into law after consultation with various trade and government organisations, including the NHS, and it has yielded an overwhelmingly positive response.
-This move is long overdue in order to deliver automation and efficiencies in today's supply chains.
+Public sector entities have embraced electronic invoices since April 2020.
+Scotland had already transposed this into law after consultation with various trade and government organisations, including the NHS, and it has yielded an overwhelmingly positive response.
+This move was long overdue in order to deliver automation and efficiencies in today's supply chains.

-In fact, much progress has already been made, with dozens of NHS organisations in the UK adopting Pan European Public Procurement Online (PEPPOL), an implementation of the EU directive which relies on the 4 corner model mandated by the Department Of Health.
-Adoption is accelerating in the healthcare sector, with 60 NHS Trusts now in a position to receive PEPPOL Invoices, up from only 7 at the start of the year.
-We expect this to rise to 250 by the summer.
+Much progress has already been made, with dozens of NHS organisations in the UK adopting Pan European Public Procurement Online (PEPPOL), an implementation of the EU directive which relies on the 4 corner model mandated by the Department Of Health.
+Adoption has and continues to accelerate in the healthcare sector, with over 300 NHS Trusts now in a position to receive PEPPOL Invoices, up from only 7 at the start of 2020.
 You can find a full list of these organisations here.

 But PEPPOL is just one implementation of the wider EU directive.
-In 2018, nearly £50 billion was spent on UK public sector contracts, and the number of contracts awarded grew by around 21% to 40,130.
+In 2018, nearly £50 billion was spent on UK public sector contracts, and the number of contracts awarded has now grown significantly.
 The number of private companies selling to the public sector is growing and we know from case studies in other countries that when the public sector starts to mandate e-invoicing and e-trading standards, the private sector follows.
-So, the adoption of PEPPOL in the public sector bodes well for automation of supply chains in the private sector.
+So, the adoption of PEPPOL in the public sector bodes well for the automation of supply chains in the private sector.

 Interested in becoming a PEPPOL supplier?